As a popular houseplant, witnessing Pilea dying can be the worst thing a gardener could encounter.

 - Reduce the humidity of the room.

-- Place the plant in a sunny place more often till the fungal infection goes away.
+- Place the plant in a sunny place more often until the fungal infection disappears.

 - Clean the infected part with fungicides like Neem oil.